Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-X-rays may be performed at doctors' offices, dentists' offices, emergency rooms and hospitals — wherever an X-ray machine is available.
-The machine produces a tiny burst of radiation, at a safe level, that passes through your body and records an image on a specialized plate.
-You can't feel the X-ray passing through you.
+X-rays are performed at doctors' offices, dentists' offices, emergency rooms and hospitals — wherever an X-ray machine is available.
+The machine produces a safe level of radiation that passes through your body and records an image on a specialized plate.
+You can't feel an X-ray.

 A technologist positions your body to obtain the necessary views.
-He or she may use pillows or sandbags to help you hold the proper position.
-During the X-ray exposure, you remain still and hold your breath to avoid moving, which can cause the image to blur.
+He or she may use pillows or sandbags to help you hold the position.
+During the X-ray exposure, you remain still and sometimes hold your breath to avoid moving so that the image doesn't blur.

 After an X-ray, you generally can resume normal activities.
 Routine X-rays usually have no side effects.
-However, if you receive an injection of contrast medium before your X-rays, call your doctor if you experience pain, swelling or redness at the injection site.
-Ask your doctor about other signs and symptoms to watch for pertaining to your specific X-ray procedure.
+However, if you're injected with contrast medium before your X-rays, drink plenty of fluids to help rid your body of it.
+Call your doctor if you have pain, swelling or redness at the injection site.
+Ask your doctor about other signs and symptoms to watch for.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.